matsjfunke/rust-minimal-docs/README.md

 ```

 ## Option

 Rust does not have nulls, but it does have an enum to encode the concept of a value being present or absent.

 - **Option<T>** defined by the standard library as:

 ```rust
 enum Option<T> {
     None,
     Some(T),
 }
 ```

 used in Rust for functions that may or may not return a result, allowing explicit handling of both scenarios through pattern matching (match)

 ## Match

-Match that allows you to compare a value against a series of patterns and then execute code based on which pattern matches.
+Match allows you to compare a value against a series of patterns and then execute code based on which pattern matches.

 ```rust
 enum Coin {
     Penny,